senofi/openidl-main/README.md

 -   the system may show an error trying to access the ingress-controller.
 A restart will often fix this.
     -   another way to fix this is to run the `make reinstall_in_k8s` command
     -   this may run too fast and get an error that the namespace is not deleted, just try again
+    -   this documentation may help regarding enabling the ingress controller https://kubernetes.github.io/ingress-nginx/deploy/#minikube
 -   the system up may hang.
 This can be fixed with a restart.
 Docker seems to be in a problem state.
 -   docker can sometimes crash silently.
 If things are hanging or not working, make sure docker is running.
 -   the ingress addin may not install or hang.
 We have seen that the vpn was the cause.
 Anyconnect froom cisco causes issue.
 Disable VPN or move to another VPN.
+-   if you find that you have a memory error in docker, you can change the size of the request in the makefile in the start_minikube section

 ## NOTE: AnyConnect vpn and minikube